dojo/docs/quickstart/writingWidgets/popups.rst

 In summary, here is the lifecycle:

-   * Host widget calls dijit.popup.open() to display the popup / drop down, defining onExecute() and onCancel() callbacks.
+   * Parent widget calls dijit.popup.open() to display the popup / drop down, defining onExecute() and onCancel() callbacks.
    * [User enters input into the popup]
    * User clicks something in the popup widget, either a "submit"/"cancel" button or maybe just a color (in the case of the ColorPicker)
    * Popup widget calls this.onExecute() or this.onCancel()
-   * Dijit.popup code notices the popupWidget.onExecute() / popupWidget.onCancel() call and informs host widget, by calling the onExecute() defined in the dijit.popup.open() call
+   * Dijit.popup code notices the popupWidget.onExecute() / popupWidget.onCancel() has been called and informs host widget, by calling the onExecute() callback defined in the dijit.popup.open() call
-   * Host widget calls dijit.popup.close(), closing the popup widget
+   * Parent widget calls dijit.popup.close(), closing the popup widget
-   * Dijit.popup.close() calls onClose() handler defined in dijit.popup.open() code.
+   * Dijit.popup.close() calls onClose() callback defined in dijit.popup.open() code.
-   * Host widget probably restores focus to whatever had focus before.
+   * Parent widget probably restores focus to whatever had focus before.
    * Popup widget executes.
 Note that if the popup widget is something like an editor dialog, it now can access whatever previously had focus.
-Part of the execution is likely calling this.onClick() so that any onClick handlers will be called.
+Part of the execution is likely calling this.onClick() so that any onClick handler will be called.

 If the user clicks a blank section of the screen in order to close the popup, then the ending steps of the lifecycle are slightly different:

    * Dijit.popup code notices the click on the blank area of the screen.
-   * Dijit.popup code doesn't close the popup widget directly, but rather calls the onCancel handler setup in the dijit.popup.open() call
+   * Dijit.popup code doesn't close the popup widget directly, but rather calls the onCancel callback specified in the dijit.popup.open() call
    * Host widget closes the popup and restores focus to whatever previously had focus

 Example code